-5 CONCLUSIONS
+5. CONCLUSIONS

 As already shown, the Paris Agreement incorporates the consideration of equity in its own essence and explicitly in Articles 2.2 and 4.1.
-Analyzing the reflections of equity made by countries in their NDCs, it is clear that high-income countries, responsible for the highest share of historical emissions, are the group that includes equity in their NDCs the least.
-Conversely, the vast majority of upper-middle-income, lower-middle-income, and low-income countries include that consideration.
+Analyzing the reflections of equity made by countries in their NDCs, it is clear that developed countries, responsible for the highest share of historical emissions, are the group that includes equity in their NDCs the least.
+Conversely, the vast majority of developing countries, LDC and SIDS include that consideration.
 Therefore, a congruent implementation of the Paris Agreement should consider NDCs that adequately describe how each country considers equity when defining its mitigation commitments.